Lonmay Parish Church Profile

 The National Stewardship Programme was launched in 2011 and has already provided opportunities for congregations throughout Scotland to respond to the grace of the Lord Jesus Christ by entering into various themes within the programme.

-We now have completed the three-year cycle which has informed members of the life and activities of Lonmay Church.
+We have now completed the three-year cycle which has informed members of the life and activities of Lonmay Church.
 We are exploring the work of Mission and Discipleship within Buchan Presbytery and at a local level here in Lonmay.
-To that end we are hoping that our new Mission and Discipleship member of staff will attend a Saturday event to help us focus on this aspect, and then lead the service on the Sunday to help us move forward
+To that end we are hoping that our new Mission and Discipleship member of staff will attend a Saturday event to help us focus on this aspect, and then lead the service on the Sunday to help us move forward.

 Stewardship however, is not just for a specific time of the year or for a special event.
 We are all able to be involved in Stewardship on a weekly basis so please come and see what Lonmay Church has to offer you and find out more how you can be part of our Church jigsaw.